rinorcakaj/rinorcakaj.github.io/_pages/about.md

 ### Stock Index Trend Prediction Tool
 In addition to my academic research, I’ve been working on a personal project to predict stock index trends using deep learning.
 I developed an end-to-end pipeline, starting with automatic data collection through web scraping and adding a plausibility check for data integrity.
 I processed the data using rolling statistics and data augmentation techniques to improve robustness and then split it into training, validation, and test sets.

-The deep learning model uses multi-scale convolutions to capture diverse patterns and BiLSTM layers for temporal dependencies.
-I implemented the entire system using Python and PyTorch, gaining hands-on experience with various tools and libraries such as JupyterLab, Plotly, Selenium, VS Code, Anaconda, Pandas, NumPy, Optuna, Pytest, Weights & Biases, Git, Docker, and Sphinx.
+The deep learning model uses multi-scale convolutions to capture diverse patterns and BiLSTM layers to handle temporal dependencies.
+I implemented the project using Python and PyTorch, gaining practical experience with various tools and libraries, categorized as follows:

+- **Development Environment**: JupyterLab, VS Code, Anaconda
+- **Data Processing and Visualization**: Pandas, NumPy, Plotly, Matplotlib, Scipy
+- **Automation and Testing**: Selenium, Pytest, Optuna
+- **Model Tracking and Deployment**: Weights & Biases, TensorBoard, Docker, Git
+- **Documentation**: Sphinx

 ### Electronic Access Control System
 For my local swimming club, I developed an electronic access control system using a Raspberry Pi 4 and Python.
 The system features a GUI, an RFID reader with cards, and a touch display, providing an efficient way for members to access the club.

 ### Early App Development
 During my school years, I explored app development by creating simple Android and iOS apps, such as a calculator and a game called "Bouncing Ball," where the goal was to keep the ball in the air.
+The apps were implemented in Java for Android and Swift for iOS.
 These early projects sparked my interest in software development and problem-solving.